in his pajamas, Tony finished brushing his teeth, then slid into

 "Yea, but people don't know that," Anna

 continued.
-"They can't know what life will be like after they're saved
+"They can't know what life will be like after they belong to Jesus

-until after they're saved.
+until after they belong to Jesus.
 I know it gets frustrating sometimes,

 but don't forget that even the Bible says many people will